 You are what your family is!
-While an individual has his or her own journey to traverse in life, there is something that defines his or her actions at every stage and in every situation – family values.
+While an individual has their own journey to traverse in life, there is something that defines their actions at every stage and in every situation – family values.
 These are values shared in the family you were born into and guides you pretty much throughout your life.

-Of course, one might say we must change with the times and the dynamics of social mores make a person more flexible and less rigid.
-However, here it is essential to differentiate between opinions, traditions, habits and family values.
+Family values mean all those ideas, beliefs, concepts, and traditions that you experience as a child.
+Of course, one might say we must change with the times and the dynamics of social morals make a person more flexible.
+However, it is essential to differentiate between opinions, traditions, habits, and family values.

 Related Reading: 10 Examples Of Traditional Gender Roles